VJ1224/pygame-projects/README.md

 # PyGame Projects

-All my projects created using PyGame in Python
+Projects created using PyGame in Python

 ## Dino Game